 You may not know it, but the air inside your home may be carrying more pollution than outside air.
-These pollutants can irritate seasonal allergies here in La Porte.
+These pollutants can irritate seasonal allergies here in Kingwood.
 Thankfully, handling your home’s air quality isn’t as hard as you might assume, and with some simple, consistent changes, you can lower the probability these headaches and allergens will trouble you and your family.
 Here are five real measures you can take to improve the air quality in your space:

 1. Clean Up